kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 #### It is laborious.

 When I type and re-type over and over again: `Assert.This`, `Assert.That`, ... can't help but wonder why the computer cannot automate this stuff for me.
-All that needles typing takes time and drains my energy.
+All that needless typing takes time and drains my energy.

 *When using Stateprinter, the asserts are generated for you whenever there is a mismatch between expected and actual values.*